Question: What causes left or right ovary pain during period?

 However, in some women, this rupture fails to happen and forms cyst that can become very big.
 A large cyst may rupture and cause bleeding into your abdomen resulting in severe pain.

-It’s unlikely you will have pain if you have an ovarian cyst.
-However, if you do, a severe sharp pain after stress, exercise or sexual intercourse could be due to an ovarian rupture.
+Many simple ovarian cysts do not cause any symptoms and are found only on ultrasound.
+However, if you do have symptoms, a severe sharp pain after stress, exercise or sexual intercourse could be due to an ovarian rupture or torsion.

 What to do?